Meet the Winemakers

 The vineyards of the Rheingau extend from Wicker on the Lower Main to Lorchhausen in the Rhenish Slate Mountains.
 Here, on the sunny side of the Rhine, is the home of Spätlese – the late harvest.
 The heat and moisture-retaining soils of the Rheingau provide ideal conditions for vine cultivation.
 Soil types range from slate to sandy loam and the region is dominated by the Riesling grape, followed by Spätburgunder (Pinot Noir).
 We have two wonderful producers in the Rheingau – Weingut Allendorf, which is the largest family owned winery in the region and Sekthaus Solter, whose sparkling wines rival the best French champagnes.

-Allendorf is the newest producer in our portfolio and comes from a long line of winemakers, stretching back over some 700 years.
-Careful, traditional work in the old vineyards and modern technique in the cellar makes sure that all the wines have their own individual character.
+Allendorf has a history stretching back over 700 years.
+Careful, traditional work in the old vineyards and modern technique in the cellar ensure that all the wines have their own individual character.
 Wine consumers in Europe and all over the world enjoy the excellent balance between acidity and fruitiness.
-The Fritz Allendorf wine estate is a member of ‘VDP’ – a society of approximately 200 of the leading German wine estates.
+The Fritz Allendorf wine estate has 70 hectares of vineyards and is a member of ‘VDP’ - a society of approximately 200 of the leading German wine estates.

 SHOP NOW